Lasting Power of Attorney

 It is possible to limit the authority you give your attorneys by inserting restrictions or conditions in the document.
 You can also offer your attorneys guidance in the Lasting Power of Attorney to assist them when making decisions on your behalf.

 In order to be effective the Lasting Power of Attorney must be prepared whilst you are still able to make decisions for yourself.
-However, once completed it will not come to end until you decide to revoke it, thereby giving you peace of mind that they will always be someone able to look after your affairs and make decisions on your behalf.
+However, once completed it will not come to end until you decide to revoke it, thereby giving you peace of mind that there will always be someone able to look after your affairs and make decisions on your behalf.

 There are two types of Lasting Power of Attorney available, a Lasting Power of Attorney for Property and Financial Affairs, which enables your attorneys to make decisions in relation to your finances and includes being able to sell your property and a Lasting Power of Attorney for Health and Welfare, which enables your attorneys to make decisions in relation to your personal welfare for example what medical treatment you receive.